nounsDAO/nouns-monorepo/packages/nouns-bots/README.md

-# @nouns/bots
+# @nounsbr/bots

-A bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord.
+A bot that monitors for changes in NounBR auction state and notifies everyone via Twitter and Discord.

 ## Install dependencies